-Tools required: Allen key 1/8"
+Tools required: 1/8" hex key

 1. To replace the top seal with the valve still in the bucket, first detach the control cable from the head and the IDS deployment cable and hub.
 Coil the cable up and place it inside the top of the shell.